ProfessionalCSharp/ProfessionalCSharp2021/2_Libs/FilesAndStreams/Readme.md

 # Readme - Code Samples for Chapter 18, Files and Streams

+**Files and Streams** not only covers reading and writing from the file system with new stream APIs that allow using the Span type but also covers the new .NET JSON serializer with classes in the `System.Text.Json` namespace.

 This chapter contains the following code samples:

 * FilesAndFolders (using `DriveInfo`, `Path`)